uclahs-cds/pipeline-call-gSV/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the version number in the `metadata.yaml` and config file following [semver](https://semver.org/), or the version number has already been updated. (*Leave it unchecked if you are unsure about new version number and discuss it with the infrastructure team in this PR.*)

-- [ ] I have tested the pipeline on at least one A-mini sample with aligner setting to `BWA-MEM2`, `HISAT2`, and both.
+- [ ] I have tested the pipeline on at least one A-mini sample with modes setting to `gSV`, `gCNV`, and both.
 The paths to the test config files and output directories were attached below.

 <!--- Briefly describe the changes included in this pull request and the paths to the test cases below
  !--- starting with 'Closes #...' if appropriate --->